fmabap/AMDP_Pretty_Printer/doc/Configuration/README.md

                FROM public.dummy;
 ```

-Line break, because there is more than one keyword in the function (rtrim):
+Line break, because there is more than one keyword in the function concat (rtrim):

 ```sql
 lt_example = SELECT CONCAT ( rtrim('BLA '), rtrim('BLUB ') )  FROM public.dummy;